SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 We need one gallon per day per person.
 At 8 pounds per gallon, that’s a lot of weight for a multi-day hike.

-To reduce the amount of water on hand, you need to add a water filter to your pack.
-Filters allow you to replenish on the way.
+To reduce the amount of water on hand, you need to add a water filter and water treatment to your pack.
+Filters and tablets or drops allow you to replenish on the way.
 Mark your bug out bag plans with available water sources to make sure you never run dry.

 Preppers often assemble bug out bags out of reaction rather than planning.
 Tossing a bunch of food into a bug out bag will either lead to a collection of inappropriate food or not enough.
 Both can lead to a critical situation when the SHTF.